docarray/docarray/docs/user_guide/representing/array.md

 ### `DocList[DocType]` syntax

-As you have seen in the previous section, `AnyDocArray` will expose the same attribute as the `BaseDoc` it contains.
+As you have seen in the previous section, `AnyDocArray` will expose the same attributes as the `BaseDoc` it contains.

-But this concept only work if and only if all of the `BaseDoc` in the `AnyDocArray` have the same schema.
+But this concept only works if and only if all of the `BaseDoc`s in the `AnyDocArray` have the same schema.

-Indeed, if one of your `BaseDoc` have an attribute that the other don't, you will get an error if you try to acces it at the array level.
+Indeed, if one of your `BaseDoc`s has an attribute that the others don't, you will get an error if you try to access it at the array level.

 !!! note
-    To be able to extend Pydantic API to the Array level, `AnyDocArray` need to contain homogenous Document.
+    To be able to extend your schema to the Array level, `AnyDocArray` needs to contain homogenous Document.

-This is where the custom syntax `DocList[DocType]` come into play.
+This is where the custom syntax `DocList[DocType]` comes into play.

 !!!
-    `DocList[DocType]` create a custom [`DocList`][docarray.array.doc_list.doc_list.DocList] that can only contain `DocType` Document.
+    `DocList[DocType]` creates a custom [`DocList`][docarray.array.doc_list.doc_list.DocList] that can only contain `DocType` Documents.

-This syntax is inspired by more statically typed language, and even though it might offend python purist and go against python list principle we believe that it is actually a good user experience to think of Array of `BaseDoc` rather than just an array of non-homogenous `BaseDoc`.
+This syntax is inspired by more statically typed languages, and even though it might offend Python purists, we believe that it is actually a good user experience to think of Array of `BaseDoc` rather than just an array of non-homogenous `BaseDoc`.

-That being said `AnyDocArray` can be used to create a non-homogenous `AnyDocArray`:
+That being said, `AnyDocArray` can also be used to create a non-homogenous `AnyDocArray`:

 !!! note
     The default `DocList` can be used to create a non-homogenous list of `BaseDoc`.

 !!! warning
-    `DocVec` cannot store non-homogenous `BaseDoc` and always need the `DocVec[DocType]` syntax.
+    `DocVec` cannot store non-homogenous `BaseDoc` and always needs the `DocVec[DocType]` syntax.

-The usage if non-homogenous `DocList` is really similar to a normal Python list but still offer DocArray functionality like serialization and send over the wire (LINK).
-But it won't be able to extend the Pydantic API to the Array level.
+The usage of non-homogenous `DocList` is really similar to a normal Python list but still offers DocArray functionality like serialization and sending over the wire (LINK).
+But it won't be able to extend the API of your custom schema to the Array level.

 Here is how you can instantiate a non-homogenous `DocList`: